Qīng Prefecture

-Qingzhou or Qing Prefecture was a zhou (prefecture) in imperial China centering on modern Qingzhou, Shandong, China.
+Qingzhou or Qing Prefecture was a zhou (prefecture) in imperial China, originally centered on modern Linzi, and then moved to modern Qingzhou in the Jin dynasty (266–420).
 It existed (intermittently) from 596 to 1125.

 Qing Prefecture was named after Qing Province, one of the Nine Provinces of ancient China.
 The modern city of Qingzhou retains its name.

 Geography

 The administrative region of Qingzhou in the Tang dynasty is in modern northern Shandong.
 It probably includes parts of modern: